mmiche/posterSML/Q&A.md

-# Questions you might have
+# SML questions you might have

 All questions I present here are solely based on my personal experience in supervised machine learning (SML).
 Likewise, all answers I provide underwent only my personal method of scrutinizing SML sources.
 That is, the questions and answers I present are not peer-reviewed, not exhaustive, and not guaranteed to be 'correct'.
 I suggest to always be critical of every (SML related) answer and to always read at least from two separate sources.
 If you regard ChatGPT as a 'source', then I suggest to read at least from three different sources.